TeamIngrid/ProjectMem/docs/examples/keep_in_touch.md

 ![](../../assets/images/examples/keep_in_touch/add_new_event.png)

-Back at the dashboard and see next time you should contact Jesse.
+Back at the dashboard you can see next time you should contact Jesse.
 More over you can add event, let’s say you want to remember a flower shop that had great selection and delivered on time.
 Click “+ event”, give it a name (ex.: “send birthday flowers”), pick a date when you sent flowers, add notes and click “save”.

 ![](../../assets/images/examples/keep_in_touch/add_new_event_2.png)